Skillet (album): Music videos

 "I Can" is a simple video, and shows the band playing on a stage along with various shots of the crowd worshipping God.
 The video was shot during an actual live show, as it adds an extra portion of the band playing and a part at the end of the song where John Cooper shares his testimony with the crowd.

 "Gasoline" also shows the band playing on a stage, though it is unknown if this was during an actual show or simply a video shoot.
 It also features scenes of John crawling around in an outdoor scene, meant to be crying out for God.
+The music video was later included on The Early Years (1996–2001), Skillet's first compilation album, in 2010.

-The "Saturn" video features the band wandering around a large telescope and laboratory, as well as playing on a rooftop.
+The "Saturn" music video features the band wandering around a large telescope and laboratory, as well as playing on a rooftop.